Python3pkg/CollectionBatchTool/README.rst

 CollectionBatchTool is a Python library for importing, exporting, and updating batches of collection data in `Specify <http://specifyx.specifysoftware.org>`_.
-The intended audience is advance users such as data managers, migration specialists, and system administrators.
+The intended audience is advanced users such as data managers, migration specialists, and system administrators.

 * Built on top of the packages